 Injuries to the soft tissues, which include the tongue, cheeks, gums, and lips, can result in bleeding.
 To control the bleeding, here's what to do:

 - Rinse your mouth with a mild saltwater solution

 - Use a moistened piece of gauze or tea bag to apply pressure to the bleeding site.
 Hold in place for 15 to 20 minutes.

 - To both control bleeding and relieve pain, hold a cold compress to the outside of the mouth or cheek in the affected area for 5 to 10 minutes.

-- If the bleeding doesn't stop, see your dentist right away or go to a hospital emergency room.
-Continue to apply pressure on the bleeding site with the gauze until you can be seen and treated.
+- If the bleeding doesn't stop, see your Exceptional Dental dentist right away or go to a hospital emergency room.
+Continue to apply pressure to the bleeding site with the gauze until you can be seen and treated.

 If a wire breaks or sticks out of a bracket or band and is poking your cheek, tongue, or gum, try using the eraser end of a pencil to push the wire into a more comfortable position.
 If you can't reposition the wire, cover the end with orthodontic wax, a small cotton ball, or a piece of gauze until you can get to your Exceptional Dental orthodontist's office.
 Never cut the wire, as you could end up swallowing it or breathing it into your lungs.
 Book an appointment at your nearest Exceptional Dentist as soon as possible.